Applications must be supported by the following documents:

 - Personal statement (write not more than two pages (double spaced) to explain why you are considering a career in publishing and what personal characteristics, interests and aspirations have led you to this choice)

 Applications must be completed by March 22, 2016 for consideration.
 The Application Committee will review all applications and notification will be mailed to all applicants no later than April 15, 2016.
 Accepted applicants will be required to make a $1000 non-refundable deposit by April 26, 2016 in order to hold their place.
 This sum will be applied toward the tuition fee, the balance of which will be billed by the university in June.

 Early Acceptance Deadline

-Students may also apply for early acceptance by submitting their application at any time up until February 24, 2014.
-Those who are granted early acceptance must send their nonrefundable deposit of $1,000 by March 27, 2014 to insure their reserved place in the class.
+Students may also apply for early acceptance by submitting their application at any time up until February 23, 2016.
+The Application Committee will review all applications and notification will be mailed to all applicants no later than March 7, 2016.
+Those who are granted early acceptance must send their nonrefundable deposit of $1,000 by March 24, 2016 to insure their reserved place in the class.